-Every IT sales team wants to sign up more clients.
-The reality, however, is that the average salesperson spends only 32% of their time actually selling.
+However, the average salesperson actually spends only 32% of their time selling.
 The rest of the time, they are engaged in minor administrative tasks that prevent them from focusing on expanding the company's client base.
-When they do manage to follow up on leads, many of these people are not ready to commit to a purchase.

 These are common problems, but there are ways that a company can better support its sales team and eliminate their mundane tasks so that they can close more sales.

-Better Leads, Improved Results
+Better Data Center Leads, Improved Results

 Sending a lead to the sales team when that lead is not ready to buy is counterproductive.
 Marketing can assist sales by providing these potential clients with useful and relevant content at all stages of the buyer’s journey and only handing them to a salesperson when that person demonstrates that they are ready to commit.